Jewelry care advice

 • PH acidic skin.

-The PH of the skin varies from one person to another and according to what is consumed.
-Indeed the PH will be more acidic if the person consumes acidic foods or alcoholic beverages.
-To learn more, read this Naturopathic article.
+The PH of the skin varies from one person to another and depending on what is consumed.
+In fact, the PH will be more acidic if the person consumes acidic foods or alcoholic beverages.

 • The contact of brass jewelry with